IliaZolas/emerald-client/README.md

 This project was managed using [Linear](https://linear.app/) and was synced with Github for automated issue and pull request tracking.

+## Hosting

+This application is hosted on [Railway.app](https://railway.app/), one of my favourite hosting providers.
+Both client and server repos are hosted seperately from each other.

 ## Conclusion 👨‍🚀

 I enjoyed building this project and have some thoughts on how it could be more practical